mdv10/InterSystems-Reports-Samples/README.md

 # InterSystems-Reports-Samples
-Sample catalog and reports linked to Samples BI tables
+Sample catalog and reports using IRIS Sample BI tables as a data source